-Measurable objectives: As the State works toward improving digital access and focuses on creating programming for each covered population, it has identified measurable objectives to
+Measurable objectives: As the State works toward improving digital access and focuses on creating programming for each covered population, it has identified measurable objectives to track as metrics of success.

-15 South Dakota Department of Health (accessed on June 9, 2023), South Dakota EMS Telemedicine in Motion.
-Accessed at: EMS Initiatives - SD Dept. of Health track as metrics of success.
 All measurable objectives will address all covered populations.
 While the specific impact of each activity the State shall undertake is not isolated in these metrics, they offer a bird's eye view of the progress being made.
 Each key performance indicator (KPI) has a near and long-term target.
 For this plan, near-term is defined as three years in the future, and long-term represents five years to align with the timeline of the Digital Equity Act period of performance.
 These targets represent where the State hopes to be and will be used to track progress toward meeting South Dakota's Digital Opportunity vision.